bsiepe/bsiepe/README.md

 ### Hi there 👋
 I am a PhD student in Psychological Methods with a background in Economics and Psychology.
-In my methodological work, I am interested in Time Series Analysis, Network Science, and Bayesian Statistics.
-I like to apply these methods to learn more about depression and ways in which passive sensor data can help us to better understand mental disorders.
+In my methodological work, I am interested in Time Series Analysis, Forecasting, and Network Science.
+I like to apply these methods to learn more about depression and ways in which experience sampling and passive sensor data can help us to better understand and predict mental disorders.

 <!--